JackBlair87/RobotServos/README.md

 This library is written on top of the native Servo Arduino library.
 ______________________________________________
 Methods:
--RobotServos(int rightPin, int leftPin) --> creates a new RobotServos with the pin of the right servo, and pin of the left servo.
+RobotServos(int rightPin, int leftPin) --> creates a new RobotServos with the pin of the right servo, and pin of the left servo.
--